L3DEVIL/VphonegagaInject/README-MOBILE.md

 **This is for Android mobile users who do not have a PC.
-Floating apps or similar is recommended to read this page and working at the same time**
+Floating apps or similar is recommended to read this page while working at the same time**

 **This is best viewed on mobile**